SamuelSwartzberg/flashcardifying_text_temp/ling/grammatical-feature.md

 ###### grouping

 Distinguishing grouping via grammatical number is generally realized in a singulative/collective distinction.
-The collective grammatical number is a group with no distinction into individual entities (similar to english mass nouns) The singulative grammatical entitity refers to a specific entity.
+The collective grammatical number indicates a collective semantic referent.
+The singulative grammatical entitity refers to a specific entity.
 In languages with a singulative/collective distinction, the collective form is generally the unmarked one.